 - Post the event, email a recap of the entire event to all the attendees.
 Include key takeaways, snippets, links to any additional resources, and links to the on-demand sessions.

 Want more creative ways to market your event?
-Then, stay tuned to access the ultimate hybrid event planning checklist.
+Then, access the ultimate hybrid event planning checklist now.

 You would want both your offline and online audiences to interact with each other during the hybrid event.
 To ensure these interactions are smooth, you must have a well-built event engagement strategy.
 Here’s what you can do: